 11) Discuss continuing evolutionary impacts on contemporary human populations in areas such as disease, population genetics, nutrition, and environmental biodiversity.

 The textbook is available for free at the URL above.
 You need an internet connection to access the links.
-You need to bring some kind of laptop, tablet, or text reader to class, so you have access to the textbook for discussions and in-class quizzes.
-Smart phones work as a last resort, but it's bad for your neck and eyes to spend too much time hunched over squinting at a tiny screen.
+You'll read it on some electronic device: like a tablet, laptop, desktop, even your phone (but it's bad for your neck and eyes to spend too much time hunched over squinting at a tiny screen).
 The money you would have spent on a new textbook can easily pay for something with a nice screen.

 Try out your browsers "Reader Mode", so you can adjust the size and font.

 If you have sketchy internet at home, one trick is to turn on page caching on your browser, sometimes called "Make Available Offline" or "add page to reading list", or "show saved copy", or just just leave everything up on different windows and click on all the links when you are connected, or try apps that store online documents like Pocket, or cloud services like Google and Dropbox.

 This textbook doesn't print well, but if you know that you're going to have problems with an online textbook, there are many good options I would be happy to help you with so please come to office hours or contact me.

 The textbook will be updated throughout the semester, so you should refresh it periodically.

 The holistic approach of anthropology means you have to learn a little bit about many topics, and we're going to read the entire textbook.

 Reading a textbook is not like reading a novel.
 Read carefully and check yourself to make sure you understand everything.
 Study the Introduction and "Focus Questions" at the beginning of each section.
 Make sure to click on all the required links (the ones in GREEN ALL CAPITALS) and read them also.
 You don't have to click all the optional links or watch all the videos.
 You can pretty much ignore the second half of all the captions.